meteor/galaxy-docs/content/deploy-troubleshooting.md

 When you deploy an app, we bundle node_modules into it. npm packages that are required on the client side get built into the bundle uploaded to Galaxy.
 As a result, Galaxy doesn't need to use npm install for client side bundling to work.

-If you are using dynamic requires - for example, require(variable) instead of require("fixed-name") - that may cause issues.
-To avoid this, put require("react/package.json") somewhere in your application code to make sure it gets bundled.
+If you are using dynamic requires - for example, `require(variable)` instead of `require("fixed-name")` - that may cause issues.
+To avoid this, put `require("react/package.json")` somewhere in your application code to ensure it gets bundled.

 If you happen to be using an older version of Meteor, consider updating to a more recent version, as that has been known to resolve issues in some cases.

-You may also find these commands helpful: meteor npm --save invariant meteor npm --save object-assign
+You may also find these commands helpful:
+`meteor npm --save invariant`
+`meteor npm --save object-assign`

-A recommended method to mimic Galaxy is to run locally with --production.
+A recommended method to mimic Galaxy is to run locally with `--production`.
 The way node_modules are pulled in is different on a remote deployment to a server (including Galaxy) than when building locally.
-The --production setting will minimize and concatenate all the JS into one file, which should assist you in the troubleshooting process.
+The `--production` setting will minimize and concatenate all the JS into one file, which should assist you in the troubleshooting process.

 <h2 id="package-not-compatible">Package not compatible</h2>